First-Time Buyer Mortgages

 Helping you take your first step onto the property ladder

 Start your journey to your first home

 Your first mortgage is one of the biggest commitments you will ever make, and many first-time buyers find the process daunting, but it doesn’t have to be.
-This factsheet makes the process easy to understand and explains everything you need to know about buying your first home.

 We’ve answered the questions you might have

 Typically, first-time buyers are required to contribute a minimum deposit of 5% to purchase a property.
 However, interest rates are relatively high when borrowing at this level.
 For this reason, most first-time buyers aim to put down a 10% deposit as the interest rates are generally at least 1% lower when borrowing at 90% LTV (loan to value).